Up Against the Wall Motherfucker: Associations

+Prior to becoming the Motherfuckers, the Situationist International accepted Morea's group as its New York chapter.
 Valerie Solanas, a radical feminist and would-be assassin of Andy Warhol, was friends with Morea and associated with the Motherfuckers.
 In the film I Shot Andy Warhol, the gun used in her attack is alleged to have been taken from Morea.
 When Morea was asked in a 2005 interview by John McMillian of The New York Press how he had been able to rationalize supporting Solanas, Morea replied, "Rationalize?
 I didn't rationalize anything.
 I loved Valerie and I loathed Andy Warhol, so that's all there was to it."
 He then added "I mean, I didn't want to shoot him."
 He then added: "Andy Warhol ruined art."

-Prior to becoming the Motherfuckers, the Situationist International accepted Morea's group as its New York chapter.

 Influence as a slogan

 The phrase was taken from the poem, "Black People!" by Amiri Baraka (LeRoi Jones): "The magic words are: Up against the wall, mother fucker, this is a stick up!"
 This, in turn, was a reference to a phrase "supposedly barked by Newark cops to Negroes under custody."
 The poem had appeared in The New York Times in 1968 and Mark Rudd, an organizer for Columbia University's Students for a Democratic Society, provocatively quoted the line in an open letter to the university president.

 Most of the lyrics for the 1969 song "We Can Be Together", by the acid rock band Jefferson Airplane, were taken virtually word-for-word from a leaflet written by Motherfucker John Sundstrom, and published as "The Outlaw Page" in the East Village Other.
 The lyrics read in part, "We are all outlaws in the eyes of America.
 In order to survive we steal, cheat, lie, forge, fuck, hide, and deal...
 Everything you say we are, we are...
 Up Against the Wall, Motherfucker!"
 The song marked the first use of the word "fuck" on U.S. television, when the group played it uncensored on The Dick Cavett Show on August 19, 1969.
 This song also helped popularize the phrase as a counterculture rallying cry, over and beyond the immediate impact of the anarchist group.

 At various times, the line became popular among several groups that came out of the sixties, from Black Panthers to feminists and even "rednecks."
 In 1968, David Peel and the Lower East Side included the song "Up against the Wall, Motherfucker" on their album entitled Have a Marijuana.
 In the 1970s, Texas country singer-songwriter Ray Wylie Hubbard adapted the famous phrase for a song he wrote entitled "Up Against the Wall, Redneck Mother".
 The phrase was also used as a song title on the album Penance Soiree by the Icarus Line.
 The line was famously shouted by Patty Hearst during the robbery of Hibernia Bank in San Francisco.